defenseunicorns/pepr/docs/030_user-guide/100_metrics.md

 - `pepr_alerts`: A counter that increments when an alert event is triggered in the application.
 - `pepr_Mutate`: A summary that provides the observed durations of mutation events in the application.
 - `pepr_Validate`: A summary that provides the observed durations of validation events in the application.
+- `pepr_cache_miss`: A gauge that provides the number of cache misses per window.
+- `pepr_retry_count`: A gauge that provides the number of retries per count.

 ## API Details